By Glen C. Strathy

 Of course, as he rejoins his old life, he will realize his relationship with the nurse is far more important to him and will seek to win her back.

 A relationship begins when one person is mistaken for being someone else.
 Before they can set the record straight, they find themselves falling in love with the person who mistook them and afraid to come clean.
 Of course, the black moment is when the truth finally comes out.
+The fourth act then shows how the liar is forgiven because of true love.

 This romance plot attempts to get away from the stereotypes of the genre.
 It features a woman who refuses to follow social conventions for women in the time and place the story is set.
 As a result, she is considered ineligible for marriage by all the men in her circles.